edgeofmagic/imgmatch/README.md

 **--spew** \[*num*\] <br/>
 **-s** \[*num*\]

 Sets the level of verbosity for generated commentary.
-Valid values are 0, 1 and
-2. Level 0 produces no output unless an error condition is occurred.
+Valid values are 0, 1 and 2.
+Level 0 produces no output unless an error condition is occurred.
 Level 1 produces a moderate amount, announcing the target and search directories as they are being searched, and announcing matches when found.
 Level 2 produces voluminous output.
-For example, it announces every comparison as it is being made, along with the resuling correlation coefficient from the comparison.
+For example, it announces every comparison as it is being made, along with the resulting distance from the comparison.
 The default level is 0.
 If the verbose option is specified but no level is given, the level will be set to 1.

 #### Show version
-**-v**
+**-v** <br/>
 **--version**

 Shows the version of imgmatch being executed.